k3kyan/SASE_Game_Jam_2021/README.md

 # SASE Game Jam 2021
-My submission for the SASE 2021 National Game Jam where my team won.
+This is my submission for the SASE 2021 National Game Jam where my team won.
 I coded all of the project while my team worked on the development and concept.

 This project was developed in between September 30 to October 3, 2021.
 However, I uploaded the project to GitHub in 2023 with some cleanup in the code files.